No SSN Required — 100% Private & Anonymous

 +

-Our algorithm uses the same 10 behavioral and financial factors that Industry-Weighted (I.W🌐) Estimate considers — such as credit utilization, payment history, account age, and credit mix — without needing your Social Security Number.
-All computation is done client-side in your browser; nothing is transmitted to any server.
+Our algorithm uses the same 10 behavioral and financial factors that Industry-Weighted (I.W🌐) Estimate considers — credit utilization, payment history, account age, and credit mix — without needing your Social Security Number.
+All computation happens client-side in your browser; nothing is ever transmitted to any server.

 Is my financial data stored or shared?